AjayKMehta/lefthook/README.md

     > :bulb: All the hooks are located in `hooks/<hook-type>/<hook>`.

+4. Install dependencies for any hooks of interest (see next section for details).
-4. Run `lefthook install` to install these hooks in your repo.
+5. Run `lefthook install` to install these hooks in your repo.
 You can use `lefthook check-install` and `lefthook dump` to verify everything is installed and configured correctly.

 ## Available Hooks